 Mind ordering cycles in systemd: how systemd breaks them can brick the server start up

 I've been building a service for a month and the day finally arrived when I had the artifact - an EC2 AMI.
-The AMI passed my "rigourous" manual tests, and feeling confident on a Ruby Tuesday, I launched 100 EC2 instances using the AMI for performance testing.
+The AMI passed my "rigourous" manual tests, and I felt confident on a Ruby Tuesday, so I launched 100 EC2 instances using the AMI.
 Surprise! around 28 instances failed to launch.

 What is going on?